Dynamical properties for composition operators on $H^{2}(\mathbb{C}_{+})$: Preliminaries

 \section{Preliminaries}

-In this section, we fix some terminology and recall some definitions and results about spectral theory, linear dynamics and Hardy space on the open right half-plane $\mathbb{C}_{+}$.
-Here, $\mathbb{D}$ and $\mathbb{T}$ denote the open unit disc and the unit circle in the complex plane $\mathbb{C}$, respectively. $X$ is a complex Banach space, the set $S_X = \{x \in X : \|x\|= 1\}$ is the \textit{unit sphere} of $X$ and $(M,d)$ is a compact metric space.
+In this section, we fix some terminology and recall some definitions and results about spectral theory, linear dynamics and Hardy space on the open right half-plane.
+Let $X$ be a complex Banach space, the set $S_X = \{x \in X : \|x\|= 1\}$ is the \textit{unit sphere} of $X$.
 In addition, by an operator on $X$ we mean a continuous linear map $T:X \to X$.
+The \textit{spectrum} $\sigma(T)$ of $T$ is the set